d3dd/skunk-lm/README.md

 |------|-------------|
 | `gene_sl_gene.csv` | Curated SL gene pairs (columns: `x_name`, `y_name`) — see paper for source |

+goner_list.txt was generated from DepMap Public 24Q4 (released November 2024, DOI: 10.25452/figshare.plus.27993248).
+To regenerate from a later release, delete this file and re-run cell 2, which will download and cache the current version automatically.

 ---

 ## How to run